Calibration Curve Calculator

 First thing: you need to build the calibration curve.
 One or more standards are required.
 A standard is a sample with a known concentration.
 In order to be known, a process of validation is required; this is however a pretty complex process, and it's not relevant here.

-In the absence of standards, prepare a set of samples with different concentrations (if you need help with it, check our serial dilution calculator).
+In the absence of standards, prepare a set of samples with different concentrations.
 Make sure that the value of concentration is included in the range of the samples.
 Measure your samples with the desired instrument: you will obtain a set of instrumental responses.
 Record them several times (usually three) — this will help reduce the uncertainty associated with the measurement process.

 A linear regression model is used to fit the data.
 The plotted data represents the instrumental response (signal) vs. the concentration.
 You'll obtain two parameters, and they are fitted by the function: